HL7/cql/input/pages/02-authorsguide.md

   where Interval[C.onsetDateTime, C.abatementDate] overlaps MeasurementPeriod
 ```

-This query retrieves all [.id]#Condition# events for the patient with a code in the [.id]#"Other Female Reproductive Conditions"# valueset that overlap the measurement period.
-Note that in order to use the [.kw]#overlaps# operator, we had to construct an interval from the [.id]#onsetDateTime# and [.id]#abatementDate# elements.
+This query retrieves all <span class="id">Condition</span> events for the patient with a code in the <span class="id">"Other Female Reproductive Conditions"</span> valueset that overlap the measurement period.
+Note that in order to use the <span class="kw">overlaps</span> operator, we had to construct an interval from the <span class="id">onsetDateTime</span> and <span class="id">abatementDate</span> elements.
 If the model had an interval-valued “effective time” element, we could have used that directly, rather than having to construct an interval.

 The result of the query is a list of conditions.
 However, this isn’t quite what the QDM statement is actually saying.
 In QDM, the statement can be read loosely as “include patients in the initial population that have at least one active diagnosis from the Other Female Reproductive Conditions valueset.”
-To express this in CQL, what we really need to ask is whether the equivalent retrieve above returns any results, which is accomplished with the [.kw]#exists# operator:
+To express this in CQL, what we really need to ask is whether the equivalent retrieve above returns any results, which is accomplished with the <span class="kw">exists</span> operator:

 ``` cql
 exists ([Condition: "Other Female Reproductive Conditions"] C